Frequently asked questions

 Do I need a community account to respond to a survey?

 No. You can participate in a public survey anonymously.
-However, surveys shared privately through groups require the respondent to authenticate their account before the surveys becomes visible.
+However, surveys shared privately through groups require the respondent to authenticate their account before the surveys is visible.

 Do I need an account to download open data?